-This is the first step in your content marketing plan that you absolutely shouldn’t skip over.
+This is the very first step in your content marketing plan that you absolutely shouldn’t skip over.

 Once you understand who you’re speaking to, you need to understand the process that they go through from initially discovering your product/service to the point where they actually decide to buy it.

-Each of these personas that you have defined has a unique buying journey.
+Each of these personas that you have defined has a unique “buyer’s journey”.

-Although this is generally represented as a funnel–going from awareness and leading to purchase (or action)–it may not always represent your true buyer’s journey.
+Although this is generally represented as a marketing or sales funnel–going from awareness and leading to purchase (or action)–it may not always represent your true buyer’s journey.
 The modern path is nonlinear, with prospective customers jumping from one stage to another at various points.